 The CTO participates in phase I, II and III clinical trials originating from the NCI’s National Clinical Trials Network, selected pharmaceutical-sponsored and investigator-initiated studies.
 We have capabilities for conducting phase I trials and managing multicenter studies.
-The CTO has demonstrated success in clinical trial management with Institutional Review Board approval averaging less than 100 days.
-Our annual rate of interventional clinical trial enrollment is more than 10% with 26 percent of those enrolled representing minority populations.

 In 2014 MUSC was awarded one of only twelve Minority-Underserved NCI Community Oncology Research Program (NCORP) grants in the country.
 The goal of NCORP is to bring cancer clinical trials to individuals in their own communities.
 Given MUSC’s patient population is more than 30% minority and/or underserved, MUSC was awarded a minority-underserved NCORP.
 The aim of MU-NCORP is to facilitate minority and underserved participation in clinical research, integrate disparities research questions across all study types and settings and accelerate knowledge transfer into clinical practice and health systems and organization.